 Nearly 90% of those living with long COVID have not returned to full health

-The study of 988 participants conducted by APC Microbiome Ireland, an SFI research center based at University College Cork (UCC), in conjunction with Cork University Hospital (CUH) and long COVID Advocacy Ireland, provides greater insight into impact of long COVID on quality of life, and physical health of people in Ireland.
+The study of 988 participants conducted by APC Microbiome Ireland, an SFI research center based at University College Cork (UCC), in conjunction with Cork University Hospital (CUH) and long COVID Advocacy Ireland, provides greater insight into impact of long COVID on quality of life, mental health and physical health of people in Ireland.
 The study is published in HRB Open Research.

 More than 2 out of 3 participants continue to experience fatigue, post-exertional malaise, palpitations, chest pain, stomach upset/nausea, memory problems, muscle pain or joint pain.
 The median number of long COVID symptoms reported was 8 for each person, highlighting the substantial burden of this disease.
 The median reported time since the initial COVID-19 infection was 12 months